-- 1. Influence of Montana Resources Central Zone ore body dewatering tests on East Camp bedrock water levels.
-The tests were conducted to determine the feasibility of future mining in this area. - West Camp pumping activities continue to maintain the ground-water level below the 5,435-foot elevation, stipulated in the 1994 Record of Decision.
-The volume of water pumped in 2006 was up 13 percent from 2005 (290.0 vs. 257.8 acre-ft).
-With more water pumped during 2006, the water levels decreased between 1.15-ft and 1.62-ft throughout the West Camp System. - 3.
+- West Camp pumping activities continue to maintain the ground water level below the 5,435foot elevation, stipulated in the 1994 Record of Decision.
+The volume of water pumped in 2007 was down 6 percent from 2006 (274 vs. 290 acre-ft).
+With less water pumped during 2007, the water levels increased between 4.41-ft and 8.68-ft throughout the West Camp System. - 2.
 The annual Berkeley Pit model was updated taking into account the continued diversion of Horseshoe Bend drainage water away from the pit, discharge of sludge from the treatment plant into the pit, and the addition of storm water flow from the Butte Hill.
-The date projected in the 2005 report of June 2020 was modified to November 2021, a change of 0.42 years (5 months), when the 5,410-foot water-level elevation would be reached at the Anselmo Mine. - 4.
-Water-quality changes seen in East Camp alluvial well LP-9 continued.
-Well LP-9 was sampled once during 2006 and metal concentrations remain very elevated. - 5.
+The projected date when the 5,410-foot water-level elevation would be reached at the Anselmo Mine was modified from November 2021 (2006 Report) to January 2021, a change of -0.80 years (-9.6 months), - Water-quality changes seen in East Camp alluvial well LP-9 continued.
+Well LP-9 was sampled once during 2007 and metal concentrations remain very elevated.
+Copper and uranium concentrations showed large increases. - 4.
 Water quality changed significantly in East Camp alluvial well LP-17.
-Between the years 2003-2005 an increase in concentration for cadmium, copper and zinc occurred; however, concentrations for these three trace metals decreased by 50% during 2006.
-Nitrate concentrations increased substantially during both 2006 sample events compared to 2005 results.
+Between the years 2003-2005 an increase in concentration for cadmium, copper and zinc occurred; however, concentrations for these three trace metals decreased by 50% during 2006, with slight decreases occurring in 2007.
+Nitrate concentrations continue to increase compared to 2005 and 2006 results.